microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting.md

 #### The entire process looks like this:

 Data from your sensors is sent via wireless LoRaWAN signal to your LoRaWAN gateway.
-The gateways sends the data via WiFi or cellular signal to its corresponding network then to the Microshare® network under the source recType name.
+The gateways sends the data via WiFi or cellular signal to its corresponding network and then to the Microshare® network under the source recType name.
 The device cluster program takes the data from the source recType, and pushes it into the Microshare® data lake under the target recType name.
 From there, the data goes through the decoding function corresponding to the type of your device.
-From there, the program POSTs your data in a digestible format to the Microshare® API so that it can be represented on your dashboard or app.
+Then, the program POSTs your data in a digestible format to the Microshare® API so that it can be represented on your dashboard or app.

 ## 5. What's next?
 ---------------------------------------